 Webmaster tools: checking number of inbound links

-The challenge is get people to link to you.
+The challenge is getting people to link to you.
 Webmasters do not exactly volunteer to give free links: especially to commercial organisations.
 There has to be a “what’s in it for me.”
 Bona fide affiliates are a great way of doing this: they provide a link, generating traffic and you offer them a modest commission.
 I don’t mean the type brought by affiliate marketing organisations: this brings traffic, but does not enhance your link popularity as Google ignores such links.
 People will link to your site voluntarily if it has meaningful, beneficial, informative content – especially where it is valued by a specific community of interest.
 Alternatively, get people to want to link to you for other reasons: you’ve got a good game, a survey or a vote, or perhaps even a weblog of personal or customer experiences.
 Send out press releases online with explicit links to your site.
 Or simply go round adding your site to directories (such as Yahoo! or DMOZ) and paying for the more respectable sources.

 Nowadays the link-building landscape is crowded with the advent of social media and it becomes about quality, not quantity.
 Great content is king here and will generate the best links from other sites, personal or commercial.
 Like anything else, you simply need a plan and you must track performance.